 - Commercial yogurt is fermented for a short time, sometimes just an hour! so the benefits in terms of

-- easily accessible nutrients is lost.
+- Easily accessible nutrients are lost.

-- it is not as easy to digest since, not much time for breakdown of lactose and casein.
+- It is not as easy to digest since, not much time for breakdown of lactose and casein.

-- Commercial yogurt may have many additional ingredients which may not be healthy eg sugar, pectin and others.
+- Commercial yogurt may have many additional ingredients which may not be healthy, e.g., sugar, pectin, and others.

 For 3.5 cups of milk, I use 2 tablespoons of starter culture yogurt.

-Curry leaves a.k.a. kadi patta has many benefits.
+Curry leaves, a.k.a. kadi patta, has many benefits.
 Check here for more information.

 Do you have any favorite winter soup recipes you would like to share?